UCL-BLIC/legion-buildscripts/cytofpipe/v0.2.1/README.md

 ```

 The config file is not mandatory.
-If is not provided, the pipeline will use a default config.txt file, which has GATING = no, TRANSFORM = cytofAsinh, MERGE = fixed (n = 10,000), PHENOGRAPH = yes (other clustering methods = no), TSNE parameters: perplexity =30, theta = 0.5, max_iter = 1000.
+If is not provided, the pipeline will use a default config.txt file, which has GATING = no, TRANSFORM = cytofAsinh, MERGE = ceil (n = 10,000), PHENOGRAPH = yes (other
+clustering methods = no), TSNE parameters: perplexity =30, theta = 0.5, max_iter = 1000.

 <br />